This post is in continuation with the previous blog - "The complete SEO guide for Real Estate Industry".

 - When requesting access to an ad account, enter the ad account ID (you will get this from your client).
 Learn where your client will find the account ID.

-5. Running Retargeting Campaigns for Real Estate Agents
+2. Running Re-targeting Campaigns for Real Estate Agents

 I’m sure that you’ve found the above setup steps short and easy.
-Now you’re ready go with setting up your first client’s retargeting campaign using the Follow-Up/SOI method by marketing an online billboard to their past clients or their current website traffic.
+Now you’re ready to go with setting up your first client’s re-targeting campaign using the Follow-Up/SOI method by marketing an online billboard to their past clients or their current website traffic.

 Remember, we are not selling.
 We are creating a top-of-mind market share within the agent’s list of past clients.